postmanlabs/labs-docs/src/pages/docs/publishing-your-api/documenting-your-api.md

 ### Documenting an existing collection

-To generate and view documentation for an existing collection from the Postman app, use the __Collections__ tab on the left to select the collection.
+To generate and view documentation for an existing collection from Postman, use the __Collections__ tab on the left to select the collection.
 Use the arrow (&#9654;) button to open the collection detail, and select __View in web__ to open the documentation in the browser.

 ![View Docs](https://assets.postman.com/postman-docs/view-docs.jpg)

-> You can edit your docs either in the Postman app, or directly in the browser (while viewing documentation for a collection you have edit access to).
+> You can edit your docs either in Postman, or directly in the browser (while viewing documentation for a collection you have edit access to).

 Alternatively, use the __New__ button, and select __API Documentation__.
 Choose __Select an existing collection__ and click the collection you want to view docs for.